Looking for affordable senior life insurance policies or to review your existing cover for a better option?

 - Obtain quotes from multiple providers.
 Don't get ripped off.
 Compare a number of quotes to ensure you're getting the best deal.

-- Choose a policy backed by a bug name.
+- Choose a policy backed by a reliable name.
 Make sure you do your research into the company's before you buy your policy.
 Look for details such as the company's history, awards, customer service and claims process.

 - Compare features and benefits of the policy.
 It's essential to find out what events are covered.
 Read the product disclosure statement (PDS) to help you decide whether the life insurance plan is suitable for you or not.